Mihlali-tech/airbnb-clone-project/README.md

 ### 🔹 Project Manager
 Coordinates team members, milestones, and delivery timelines.
 Keeps development aligned with project goals and ensures collaboration across roles.

+## Technology Stack

+### Django
+A high-level Python web framework used to build the backend of the application, providing tools to develop RESTful APIs, handle routing, and manage user authentication securely and efficiently.

+### MySQL
+A relational database management system used to store and manage the application's data, such as user profiles, listings, bookings, and reviews.

+### GraphQL
+An API query language that allows clients to request exactly the data they need, improving flexibility and performance compared to traditional REST APIs.

+### Docker
+A containerization platform that packages the application and its dependencies into portable containers, ensuring consistent environments across development, testing, and production.

+### GitHub Actions
+A continuous integration and continuous deployment (CI/CD) platform integrated with GitHub to automate testing, building, and deployment pipelines for the application.

+### HTML/CSS
+Technologies used to build and style the frontend user interface, ensuring the web pages are visually appealing and responsive.

+### JavaScript
+A programming language used to add interactivity and dynamic behavior to the frontend, enabling features such as client-side validation and asynchronous requests.

+### Unit Testing (unittest module)
+Python’s built-in testing framework used to write and run tests to ensure that individual units of code work as expected and maintain code quality.